 Keep your finger on the pulse, and talk with the ones involved.
 Let them know that their input is much appreciated.
 And finally: don’t keep surprises in your pocket.
 Unrealistic budgets and scope should be announced from the beginning, even if you don’t feel comfortable with it.
 Bad news should be communicated at the right moment, which, in the long term, will be appreciated.

 More information about our project approach?
-Don’t hesitate to contact us via our website.
+Visit our implementation page or contact us.